While I love baking with almond meal, it can be expensive and hard to find. So here the best simple almond meal substitutes.

 The Best Simple Almond Meal Substitutes

-If you have a decent food processor, it’s easy to make your own almond meal / almond flour from whole almonds.
+If you have a decent food processor or blender, it’s easy to make your own almond meal / almond flour by grinding whole almonds into a powder.

 Depending on how powerful your machine is the texture may be slightly more grainy than commercial almond meal.
 But in most cases it won’t be a problem (and may even be nicer).